 This press release contains forward-looking statements that involve risks and uncertainties.
 Such forward-looking statements generally can be identified by the use of forward-looking terminology such as "may," "will," "expect," "intend," "could," "estimate," "should," "anticipate," or "believe," or the negative thereof or variations thereon or similar terminology.
 Although the Company believes that the expectations reflected in such forward-looking statements will prove to be correct, the Company can give no assurance that such expectations will prove to have been correct.
 The actual future performance of the Company could differ materially from such statements.
 Factors that could cause or contribute to such differences include, but are not limited to: the Company's growth strategy and plans regarding opening new stores and entering new markets; the Company's intention to update or expand existing stores; the Company's estimated capital expenditures and costs related to the opening of new stores or the update or expansion of existing stores; the Company's cash flow from operations, borrowings from its revolving line of credit and proceeds from securitizations to fund operations, debt repayment and expansion; growth trends and projected sales in the home appliance and consumer electronics industry and the Company's ability to capitalize on such growth; relationships with the Company's key suppliers; the results of the Company's litigation; interest rates; weather conditions in the Company's markets; changes in the Company's stock price; and the actual number of shares of common stock outstanding.
 Further information on these risk factors is included in the Company's filings with the Securities and Exchange Commission, including the Company's current report on Form 8-K filed in connection with this press release.
-You are cautioned not to place undue reliance on these forward-looking statements to reflect the events or circumstances after the date of this press release or to reflect the occurrence of unanticipated
+You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this press release.
+Except as required by law, the Company is not obligated to publicly release any revisions to these forward-looking statements to reflect the events or circumstances after the date of this press release or to reflect the occurrence of unanticipated events.